core-interaction/core-interaction.github.io/topic/grid/index.md

 And `align-items` directly corresponds to the [flex values](/topic/flexbox/#align-items), to position all the *items* vertically along their column axis.

-{% include figure.html src='/example/grid-align-items/demo' %}

-Note that there isn’t any change on the last *implicit* row with the default `auto`/content height.
+{% include figure.html src='/example/grid-align-items/demo' caption='Note that there isn’t any change on the last *implicit* row with the default `auto`/content height.' height='70rem' %}

-There are [also baseline align values](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items), but I don’t think I’ve ever seen them used in grid.
+There are [also baseline align values](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items), but I don’t think I’ve ever seen them used in grid—your layouts are often too nested/complicated for them to work.